Democratic-Republican Party: Legacy

 Andrew Jackson led a faction of Democratic-Republicans that ultimately coalesced into the Democratic Party.

 The Federalists collapsed after 1815, beginning a period known as the Era of Good Feelings.
 After the 1824 presidential election the Democratic-Republicans split into factions.
 The coalition of Jacksonians, Calhounites, and Crawfordites built by Andrew Jackson and Martin Van Buren coalesced into the Democratic Party, which dominated presidential politics in the decades prior to the Civil War.
 Supporters of John Quincy Adams and Henry Clay would form the main opposition to Jackson as the National Republican Party, which in turn eventually formed part of the Whig Party, which was the second major party in the United States between the 1830s and the early 1850s.
 The diverse and changing nature of the Democratic-Republican Party allowed both major parties to claim that they stood for Jeffersonian principles.
 Historian Daniel Walker Howe writes that Democrats traced their heritage to the "Old Republicanism of Macon and Crawford", while the Whigs looked to "the new Republican nationalism of Madison and Gallatin."

 The Whig Party fell apart in the 1850s due to divisions over the expansion of slavery into new territories.
 The modern Republican Party was formed in 1854 to oppose the expansion of slavery, and many former Whig Party leaders joined the newly formed anti-slavery party.
 The Republican Party sought to combine Jefferson and Jackson's ideals of liberty and equality with Clay's program of using an active government to modernize the economy.
-The Democratic-Republican Party inspired the name of its two direct descedants or offshoots: the National Republican Party (Whigs) and the Democratic party, as well as the later newly created Republican Party.
+The Democratic-Republican Party inspired the name of its two direct descendants or offshoots: the National Republican Party (Whigs) and the Democratic party, as well as the later newly created Republican Party.

 Fear of a large debt is a major legacy of this party.
 Andrew Jackson believed the national debt was a "national curse" and he took special pride in paying off the entire national debt in 1835.
 Politicians ever since have used the issue of a high national debt to denounce the other party for profligacy and a threat to fiscal soundness and the nation's future.